Animal Science Department

 mhorney@calpoly.edu

-Before coming on faculty at Cal Poly, Dr. Horney worked as a Cooperative Extension agriculture/4-H Youth agent for Colorado State University (El Paso County); as a Cooperative Extension livestock/natural resources advisor for the University of California (Colusa, Glenn & Tehama Counties); as a lecturer in the College of Agriculture at CSU Chico; and as a rangeland management specialist for the USDA-NRCS – first assigned to the Klamath Basin Watershed Team, and then as the rangeland specialist for NRCS Area 1 (northern California).
-Marc has worked extensively as a technical consultant to ranch owners and operators, federal/state/county government agencies, community organizations, and non-profit farming and conservation groups.
+Before coming on faculty at Cal Poly, Professor Horney worked as a Cooperative Extension Agriculture/4-H Youth Agent for Colorado State University (El Paso County); as a Cooperative Extension Livestock/Natural Resources Advisor for the University of California (Colusa, Glenn & Tehama Counties); as a lecturer in the College of Agriculture at CSU Chico; and as a Rangeland Management Specialist for the USDA-NRCS.
+He was first assigned to the Klamath Basin Watershed Team as part of a multi-year effort to address conservation issues and salmonid habitat quality in the Klamath Basin.
+As that project wound down, he was offered the role of Rangeland Management Specialist for California NRCS’ Area 1 (northern California).
+He has worked extensively as a technical consultant to ranch owners and operators, federal/state/county government agencies, community organizations, and non-profit farming and conservation groups.
+During his time with Cooperative Extension he developed a performance-based youth market livestock production and educational curriculum and judging system for beef, goats, sheep, and swine that utilized growth information, ultrasonic estimates of carcass characteristics, actual carcass measures when available, and evaluations of structural soundness and conformation, with data shared to audiences as in-ring judging was conducted.

-His research work has spanned animal nutrition and management, weed ecology, geospatial technology applications (GPS/GIS/remote sensing), oak woodland management.
-His projects have included work on vernal pools, annual and perennial grasslands, groundwater monitoring, inventory and management of sage-grouse and deer habitats, ranch planning, rangeland water quality, vegetation mapping and inventory, and technical assistance to Fire Safe Council and Weed Management Area group efforts.
+His research and educational work has spanned grazing livestock nutrition and management, prescribed/targeted grazing practices for wildland fuels and habitat management, weed ecology, geospatial technology applications (GPS/GIS/remote sensing), oak woodland management, wildlife species and habitat conservation, and prescribed grazing practices.
+Other projects have included work on vernal pools, annual and perennial grasslands, groundwater monitoring, inventory and management of sage-grouse and deer habitats, ranch planning, ranch water quality, vegetation mapping and inventory, and technical assistance to Fire Safe Council and Weed Management Area group efforts.

 Related Content